johnkerl/miller/docs6b/docs/file-formats.md

 ## CSV/TSV/ASV/USV/etc.

 When ``mlr`` is invoked with the ``--csv`` or ``--csvlite`` option, key names are found on the first record and values are taken from subsequent records.
 This includes the case of CSV-formatted files.
-See :doc:`record-heterogeneity` for how Miller handles changes of field names within a single data stream.
+See [Record Heterogeneity](record-heterogeneity.md) for how Miller handles changes of field names within a single data stream.

 Miller has record separator ``RS`` and field separator ``FS``, just as ``awk`` does.
 For TSV, use ``--fs tab``; to convert TSV to CSV, use ``--ifs tab --ofs comma``, etc.  (See also :ref:`reference-separators`.)